-The authors of this guide aim to offer a practical plan for opposing an overreaching president, while also introducing new methods for community informed lawmaking.
+The authors of this guide aim to offer a practical plan for strengthening American democracy, specifically by modernizing First Amendment duties of assembly and petition.
+We do this while also introducing new methods for community informed lawmaking.
 This opportunity exists because, in 2019, the House of Representatives began its own modernization efforts.
-For a workplace devoted to centuries old traditions like pen and paper, this decision to modernize was a significant turning point.
+For a workplace devoted to centuries old traditions like pen and paper, this decision to join the contemporary world was a significant turning point.

-This guide focuses on strengthening Congress as an institution—rather than advancing any political party—and outlines how to implement reforms based on this bipartisan effort that produced 202 recommendations.
-In short, Congress has already invited help from civil society to support its reform and renewal.
-The current crisis presents a timely opportunity to respond to that invitation and move these efforts forward.
+This guide focuses on strengthening Congress' representative capacity as an institution—rather than advancing any political party—and outlines how to implement reforms based on a bipartisan effort that produced 202 recommendations.
+Congress has already invited help from civil society to support its reform and renewal.
+Civil Society Field Hearings present a timely opportunity to respond to the invitation and move these efforts forward.

 We hope this information will inspire a truly American journey–devolving power outward and to the People, decentralized but also connected through values and action.
 We aim for this guide to be adapted, improved, and expanded into a pro democracy movement--one that includes our governing institutions.

 Please send a note letting us know if you used this resource to organize a Civil Society Field Hearing.
-Remember to add your witness testimony to the Impact Project, where it will be stored until we create an intake process for a congressional archive.
-We would also be glad to hear about lessons learned, comments, and suggestions for other civic curricula.
+We would be glad to hear about lessons learned, comments, and suggestions for other civic curricula.
 Contact us at Contact@ConstitutionalDefense.us.

 Lorelei Kelly authored this guide with help from dedicated friends of the Constitution and the US Congress.
 She has led the Congressional Modernization portfolio on the research faculty at Georgetown University since 2015.